SreeniAmili/rock-paper-scissors/README.md

-# IMC Rock Paper Scissors Game Application
+# Rock Paper Scissors Game Application

 ## Overview
 This is a Java-based console application designed to play the Rock-Paper-Scissors game.